sonalgupta/SPIED-viz/README.md

 SPIED-viz
 =========

-Stanford Pattern-based Information Extraction and Diagnostics -- Visualization
+Stanford Pattern-based Information Extraction and Diagnostics -- Visualization.
+The code is for visualizing output of pattern-based entity learning systems.
+See http://nlp.stanford.edu/software/patternslearning.shtml for one such system.

 CITATION